Lyft and Uber Settlement

 For Lyft drivers:

-You will be able to file a claim online beginning no later than March 1, 2024.
+You will be able to file a claim online beginning March 7, 2024.
 The settlement fund should be fully funded by November 2025.
 Distributions will be made through 2025.

 For Uber drivers:

-You will be able to file a claim online beginning no later than March 1, 2024.
+You will be able to file a claim online beginning March 7, 2024.

-- hiring notices will explain the earnings you are entitled to.
+• hiring notices that will explain the earnings you are entitled to (for Lyft drivers, to start no later than May 1, 2024)

-- earnings statements will explain how much you are paid per pay period.
+• earnings statements that will explain how much you are paid per pay period

-- payment for up to one hour you spend completing required training
+• payment for up to one hour of training

-- in-app chat support for Lyft in English, Spanish, and Canadian French
+• in-app chat support for Lyft in English, Spanish, and Canadian French (to start no later than November 1, 2024)

-- in-app chat support for Uber in English, Spanish, French, Russian, Bengali, and Chinese
+• in-app chat support for Uber in English, Spanish, French, Russian, Bengali, and Chinese (to start no later than November 1, 2024)

 You earn one hour of sick pay for each 30 hours of work.
 You can earn a maximum of 56 hours of sick time per year.